Learning Dynamic Network Using a Reuse Gate Function in Semi-supervised Video Object Segmentation: Method

 To accomplish this, we use the following training recipe -- when the model training begins, we train the reuse gate function to predict the IoU of the current frame's ground truth mask with respect to that of the previous frame.
 Based on $P_{gate}$, as mentioned in Eq. (\ref{eq:gate}) of Sec \ref{sec:arch}, we train the different paths for mask generation.
 As the training progresses, we want to avoid the situation where the network predicts a low value for $P_{gate}$ to select the more expensive full mask generation path for achieving a higher IoU score.
 We accomplish this by artificially boosting the IoU between the current and the previous frame's mask introducing a margin which is gradually increased until it reaches $m_1$ from $0$.
 By doing so, we direct the network to select the skip path more often and achieve higher accuracy even with the reduced computation.

 To realize the above training schedule, we propose a novel gate probability loss that is based on IoU as follows:

-where $IoU^{t-n}_t$ is IoU between the ground truth mask frames at time $t-n$ and $t$.
+where $IoU^{t-n}_t$ is IoU between the ground truth mask frames at time $t-n$ and $t$, and $ep_c$ is the current epoch and $ep_T$ is the target epoch at which time $m$ reaches to $m_1$.
+We set 120 for $ep_T$.
 A gate probability loss, denoted by $Loss_{gp}$, penalizes the model proportionally to the difference between $P_{gate}$ and $P_{target}$, when the difference is larger than the margin $m_2$.
 The final loss becomes:

 where $BCE$ is \nj{the} binary cross entropy loss between the pixel-wise ground truth $y_t$ at frame $t$ and its estimation $\hat{y}_t$.